Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

 \subsubsection{Positive $\lambda_2$}

 Due to the bimodal frequency distribution, the asynchronous regime is characterized by two groups of oscillators rotating in opposite directions.
-While in the unimodal situation the oscillators synchronize around the common frequency $\Omega=0$, which corresponds to the most probable natural frequency value, and form a phase cluster that smoothly grows with $\lambda_1$, here we pass from 2 groups rotating with opposite frequencies around $\pm \omega_0$ to a single locked group with $\Omega =0$.
+On one hand, in the unimodal framework, the oscillators synchronize around the common frequency $\Omega=0$, which corresponds to the most probable natural frequency value, and form a phase cluster that smoothly grows with $\lambda_1$.
+On the other hand, here we pass from 2 groups of oscillators rotating with opposite frequencies around $\pm \omega_0$ to locked oscillators with $\Omega =0$ divided in two phase clusters.
 Therefore, we expect the partial synchronization to emerge via a discontinuous transition for a coupling $\lambda_1^{(AS)}$ larger than in the unimodal case \cite{Pazo2009}.
-Indeed, as shown in Fig. \ref{fig:bi_pos} (a) for $\lambda_2=15$, we observe an abrupt jump of $R_1$ from zero to a finite value at $\lambda_1^{(AS)} \simeq 0.80$ (cyan line), which is approximately twice the critical value obtained for the unimodal case with the same parameters.
-While this estimation has been done using the self-consistent approach \eqref{selfneg}, the direct simulations of the finite network with protocol (I A) reveal similar features : a discontinuous transition at $\lambda_1^{(AS)} \simeq 0.60$ (blue circles in \ref{fig:bi_pos} (a)).
-The differences with the self-consistent approach can be ascribed to finite size effects.
-At variance with the unimodal case, the synchronization transition is now characterized by a saddle-node bifurcation, where a stable and an unstable partially synchronized solution merge at $\lambda_1^{(AS)}$ and disappear.
-From the analysis reported in \cite{Martens2009}, one expects the transition from the asynchronous to the partially synchronous regime to be mediated by the emergence of SWs.
-However, for the present choice of parameters, we do not observe stable SWs which, for $\omega_0=\pm 1$ and $\Delta=0.25$, are observable only in the range $ \lambda_2 \in [-11.7;2]$, as we will discuss in the following.

-The simulations reveal that, as in the unimodal case, the partially synchronized state is characterized by two phase clusters at distance $\pi$.
-However, at variance with the unimodal case, they emerge almost equally synchronized (see Fig. \ref{fig:bi_pos} (b) for $\lambda_1=0.80$).
-Furthermore, the cluster corresponding to the absolute minimum of the potential $V(\phi)$ becomes more and more populated for increasing $\lambda_1$, remaining the only one for $\lambda_1 > 20$, as shown in Figs. \ref{fig:bi_pos} (c-e).
+Indeed, as shown in Fig. \ref{fig:bi_pos} (a) for $\lambda_2=15$, the simulations for $N=10000$ and protocol (I A) show a discontinuous transition at $\lambda_1^{(AS)} \simeq 0.7$ (blue circles in Fig. \ref{fig:bi_pos} (a)).
+The 2 cluster states formed after the transition find themselves at a distance $\pi$, as in the unimodal case.
+However they are now quite asymmetric, as evident from the value of $\sigma$, measured during the simulations and shown in the inset of Fig. \ref{fig:bi_pos} (a).
+By increasing $\lambda_1$ the main cluster at $\phi=0$ becomes more and more populated and, for $\lambda_1 \ge \lambda_2 = 15$, all the oscillators reside in such a cluster (see Fig. \ref{fig:bi_pos} (b-e)).
+Therefore, once the partially synchronized regime is emerged, the scenario turns out to be quite similar to that observed for the unimodal frequency distribution with $\lambda_2 > 0$.
+Indeed, also in this case a small plateau is observable for $\sigma=0.876$.